-Luckily, in Alberta and British Columbia, you have options for low-maintenance trees that allow you to personalize your space and enjoy it without too much work.
+Alberta and British Columbia have many options for trees that are easy to care for, allowing you to personalize your space and enjoy it without too much work.
 Read on to discover the best low-maintenance trees you can plant to transform your yard into a personal haven.

-With their wide branches and large leaves, shade trees create a cozy place to enjoy summer weather.
-These trees will shed many leaves you’ll have to rake and bag before the winter, but they are otherwise easy to maintain.
-Most large shade trees work best in wider yards.
+With their wide branches and large leaves, shade trees create a cozy place to enjoy the summer weather.
+These trees shed leaves you’ll have to rake and bag before the winter, but they’re otherwise easy to maintain.
+Most large shade trees work best in more expansive yards.

 - Bur Oak (Quercus macrocarpa).
-This tree can grow up to be massive – roughly 30 m tall (100 ft.) and 30 m wide – so it creates ample shade for a large backyard.
+This tree can grow up to be massive – roughly 30 metres tall (100 ft.) and 30 metres wide – so it creates ample shade for a large backyard.
 Its strength allows it to survive more polluted city atmospheres without adverse reactions.

 - Red Oak (Quercus rubra).
 Red oaks grow quickly and are receptive to transplantation.
 Those qualities make it a great option if you want to enjoy shade right away rather than waiting for your tree to grow from a sapling.

 - Tamarack Larch (Larix laricina).
-Grows slowly and may be only 15 to 18 m in height.
-On moist, well drained soils however, it can grow to heights of 25 m.
-The bark is rough and dark grey in colour and there are numerous small rounded reddish winter buds.
+It grows slowly and may be only 15 to 18 metres in height.
+On moist, well-drained soils, however, it can grow to 25 metres.
+The bark is rough and dark grey, with numerous tiny, reddish winter buds.

-- Leaves: Needle-like, 12 to 20 in feather-like clusters, soft and slender, 2 to 4 cm long, light green turning bright yellow in the autumn when they fall from the tree.
-In fact, larches are the only needle leaved tree to shed needles in the fall.
+- Leaves: Needle-like, 12 to 20 in feather-like clusters, soft and slender, 2 to 4 centimetres long, light green turning bright yellow in the autumn when they fall from the tree.
+Larches are the only needle-leaved tree to shed needles in the fall.

-- Cones: Pollen cones (male) quite small, yellow; seed cones (female) 1 to 2.5 cm.
+- Cones: Pollen cones (male) relatively small, yellow; seed cones (female) 1 to 2.5 centimetres.
 Long, reddish when young, becoming brown and almost spherical when mature; seeds small and winged.

 - Distribution: Occurs throughout central and northern Alberta, usually in muskeg and boggy areas.
-Rarely found in pure stands, it typically occurs in mixture with black spruce.
-On better sites it can form a component of virtually any type of stand.
+Rarely found in pure stands, it typically occurs in a mixture with black spruce.
+It can form a component of virtually any type of stand on better sites.

-- Wood and Uses: Wood is moderately hard and heavy, somewhat oily, decay resistant, and yellowish brown to reddish brown in colour.
+- Wood and Uses: Wood is moderately hard and heavy, somewhat oily, decay resistant, and yellowish brown to reddish brown.
 It is used for lumber for rough construction, fence posts, poles, railway ties, and pulpwood.

-- Leaves: Needle-like, in bundles of two, produced in dense clusters towards the ends of the branches, 2.5 to 7.5 cm long, yellowish green.
+- Leaves: Needle-like, in bundles of two, produced in dense clusters towards the ends of the branches, 2.5 to 7.5 centimetres long, yellowish green.

-- Cones: Pollen cones (male) borne in small terminal clusters; seed cones (female) conical-shaped woody and closed/sealed (serotinous), usually straight, pointed backwards towards the base of the branches, yellowish brown often borne in clusters, 2.5 to 5.0 cm long, scales thickened and with a sharp spine at the tip of each scale; seeds winged.
+- Cones: Pollen cones (male) borne in small terminal clusters; seed cones (female) conical-shaped woody and closed/sealed (serotinous), usually straight, pointed backwards towards the base of the branches, yellowish brown often borne in clusters, 2 to 5 centimetres long, scales thickened and with a sharp spine at the tip of each scale; seeds winged.

 - Distribution: The most common and abundant tree in the Rocky Mountains and foothill regions.
-Occurring on the eastern slopes of the Rocky Mountains where it frequently forms dense even-aged stands as the result of fire.
+Occurring on the eastern slopes of the Rocky Mountains where it frequently forms dense even-aged stands resulting from a fire.
 In areas adjacent to jack pine, the two species integrate.

-- Wood and Uses: Wood is moderately light, soft to moderately hard and white to yellowish brown in colour.
+- Wood and Uses: Wood is moderately light, soft to relatively hard and white to yellowish brown.
 It is used for lumber and plywood as well as pulp.
-Lumber is used mainly in general construction; other uses include furniture, siding, flooring and panels.
+Lumber is used mainly in general construction, including furniture, siding, flooring and panels.
 After pressure treatment with preservatives, lodgepole pine makes excellent railway ties, utility poles, and mine timbers.

 - Engelmann Spruce (Picea engelmannii).
-Large tree, sometimes reaching up to 35 m; crown is narrow, symmetrical, lower branches usually drooping; bark thin, scaly, reddish brown.
+Large tree, sometimes reaching up to 35 metres; the crown is narrow, symmetrical, lower branches usually drooping; bark is thin, scaly, reddish brown.

-- Cones: Pollen cones (male) dark purple, 1.2 to 1.6 cm long; seed cones (female) brown to yellowish brown at maturity, 2.5 to 7.5 cm long; cone scales broadest near the middle, irregularly toothed on outer edge with prominent bracts; seeds small with wedge-shaped wings.
+- Cones: Pollen cones (male) dark purple, 1.2 to 1.6 centimetres long; seed cones (female) brown to yellowish brown at maturity, 2.5 to 7.5 centimetres long; cone scales broadest near the middle, irregularly toothed on outer edge with prominent bracts; seeds tiny with wedge-shaped wings.

 - Distribution: Higher altitudes in high valleys and on slopes of Rocky Mountains in southwestern Alberta.
 Often mixed with firs, larches, and pines.

 - White Spruce (Picea glauca).
-A large tree reaching up to 45 m; rough scaly bark, brownish to silvery grey.
+A large tree reaching up to 45 metres: rough scaly bark, brownish to silvery grey.

 - Distribution: Widespread throughout south-central and northern Alberta, succeeding Aspen poplar and pine in burned over areas.